Professor of Law

-Professor Hudson's research considers how property, land use, and natural resources law and policy intersect with environmental and constitutional law, with specific focus on the issue of federalism as it relates to land use and the environment.
-One branch of his research centers on "commons" scholarship and the complicated role of private property rights and government institutions as solutions to commons dilemmas.
-Professor Hudson's research further assesses how the issues of federalism and constitutional structure have the potential to both complicate and resolve land use and natural resource management issues at the state, federal, and international levels, with particular emphasis on forests, natural capital impacted by direct land use planning, and the legal and political institutions established to govern those resources.
+Professor Hudson's recent research has focused on the intersection of land use law, policy, and planning with natural resource management, with particular emphasis on the role of forest management in combatting climate change.
+His research has also centered on the "commons" and the complicated role of private property rights and government institutions as solutions to commons dilemmas.
+He has further assessed how the issues of federalism and constitutional structure have the potential to both complicate and resolve land use and natural resource management issues at the state, federal, and international levels.
 His articles are forthcoming or have been published in the Washington and Lee Law Review, Indiana Law Journal, Georgia Law Review, Hastings Law Journal, University of Colorado Law Review, Alabama Law Review, Florida Law Review, Tulane Law Review, Florida State University Law Review, Connecticut Law Review, and BYU Law Review, among a variety of other legal and peer-reviewed journals.
 His book, Constitutions and the Commons: The Impact of Federal Governance on Local, National, and Global Resource Management, was published by Resources for the Future/Earthscan in 2014.
 Professor Hudson teaches natural resources law and policy, water law, and property law.

 Harnessing Energy Markets to Conserve Natural Resources?
-The Case of Southern Forests, 44 Florida State University Law Review (forthcoming 2017)
+The Case of Southern Forests, 44 Florida State University Law Review 995 (2017)

 Relative Administrability, Conservatives, and Environmental Regulatory Reform, 68 Florida Law Review 1661 (2016)